 That’s why when we spotted cheap tickets flying from Edinburgh to Oslo with Ryanair, we couldn’t turn down the chance to go.

-We’ve put together this list of our top picks of what to do when visiting the Norwegian capital to hopefully help your planning of your Oslo itinerary that little bit easier.
+We’ve put together this list of our top picks of what to do when visiting the Norwegian capital to hopefully help making the planning of your Oslo itinerary that little bit easier.

 Located in the borough of Frogner in Oslo, Norway is Frogner Park.
-Located within the park is the Vigeland installation which is one of the most popular attractions in the city and features a number of sculptures throughout the park including my personal favourite of the person kicking and fighting multiple babies.
+Located within the sculpture park is the Vigeland installation which is one of the most popular attractions in the city and features more than 200 sculptures, including my personal favourite of the person kicking and fighting multiple babies.

 Not entirely sure why it’s a thing, but it is and I love it.

-It’s also not the only sculpture in the park with 212 bronze and granite sculptures dotted throughout the grounds for you to explore.
+But this is not the only sculpture in the park, with 212 bronze and granite sculptures dotted throughout the grounds for you to explore.
 The statues are meant to represent the stages of humanity and life.

 Originally the grounds for Frogner Manor, the park eventually became the public gardens that they are today around the early 20th century and have proven to be a popular attraction for tourists ever since.